 NBU employees can earn up to 20 working days of vacation per calendar year depending on years of service.
 Unused vacation may be carried over from one year to the next limited to the amount earned and unused in the present year.
-Vacation time may not be converted except upon cessation of employment in good standing.
+NBU made a temporary policy change effective July 1, 2020 during the COVID-19 Pandemic, to assist employees' financial concerns which has continued.
+Vacation hours above the 40 hour cash-in cap can be cashed in at any amount of vacation hours above the 40 hour balance.